Chart Color Schemes

 Health outcomes in Thebarton are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Common health conditions are slightly more prevalent than average across both younger and older age cohorts.
-Private health cover is present at approximately 54% of the total population (~937 people), leading the average SA2 area rate.
-Mental health issues and asthma are the most common medical conditions, affecting 10.4 and 8.4% of residents respectively.
-A total of 68.1% of residents declare themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
-Working-age residents have an above-average prevalence of chronic health conditions.
-The area has 17.3% of residents aged 65 and over (302 people), which is lower than the 19.3% in Greater Adelaide.
+Mortality rates and chronic condition prevalence are higher than average.
+Common health conditions are slightly more prevalent across both younger and older age cohorts.
+Private health cover is at approximately 54% of the total population (~863 people), leading the average SA2 area.
+The most common medical conditions are mental health issues (10.4%) and asthma (8.4%).
+68.1% of residents declare themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
+Working-age residents show above-average prevalence of chronic health conditions.
+The area has 17.1% of residents aged 65 and over (275 people), lower than the 19.2% in Greater Adelaide.
 National rankings are broadly in line with the general population.

 Frequently Asked Questions - Health